JRMeyer/jrmeyer.github.io/_posts/2016-07-03-How to Add a Language to Espeak-NG.markdown

 Makefile.am: installing './depcomp'
 {% endhighlight %}

 Now, we're ready to configure.
+The **./configure** script basically checks to make sure that everything is ready to compile.

 {% highlight bash %}